panchacharam/stencil-for-logic-gates/README.md

 3. Use a pencil to trace logic gate shapes

 ## Designed By
-Ilayaraja – Electronics Engineering Student
+panchacharam – Electronics Engineering Student